bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 #### Combining a tag and a class in a selector

 The BEM methodology not recommended to combine a tag and a class in a selector.
-Combination the tag and the class (for example, `button.button`) makes the CSS rules more specific, which makes it more difficult to override them.
+Combining the tag and the class (for example, `button.button`) makes the CSS rules more specific, which makes it more difficult to override them.
 This starts priority battles, in which stylesheets are loaded by overly complicated selectors.

 **Example**